pmndrs/react-spring.io/src/pages/md/setup-with-jest.md

 ## React Native

-If you are using React Native and are importing `useSpring` and `useTranstion` from `react-spring/native`, then you'll also need to map this module to the CJS file.
+If you are using React Native and are importing from `react-spring/native`, then you'll also need to map this module to the CJS file.

 ```js
 module.exports = {